 SunGod sunglasses entered the WT peloton in 2023.
 They sponsored Ineos-Grenadiers in the 2023 season.

-Thanks to their direct-to-consumer model, they offer high-quality sunglasses for a good price.
+Thanks to their direct-to-consumer model, they offer high-quality sunglasses for a reasonable price.

 Their biggest advantage is customizability.
 You can choose the color of the frame, lens, icons, and ear socks.
-This level of customizability is not common among other manufacturers.
+This level of customization is uncommon among other manufacturers.

 The Velans are also available with or without the bottom frame.
-So you can choose the one you like more or pay extra for a conversion kit.
+So you can choose the one you prefer or pay extra for a conversion kit.

 The lenses feature contrast-enhancing technology.
-One of the things I like the most about SunGod is its lens guide.
-It shows you how your view will change based on different lens colors.
+One of the things I like most about SunGod is its lens guide, which shows how your view changes with different lens colors.

 The nose pads come in four sizes and are adjustable, so the sunglasses won’t slip off your face.

 Unlike other sunglasses on this list, the arm pieces are not adjustable.
-But based on reviews, there is no need for it.
+But based on reviews, there is it’s not needed.

-Two more cool details to mention, SunGods frames are made of 100% recycled plastic, and their frames are covered with a lifetime warranty.
+Two more cool details to mention: SunGod’s frames are made of 100% recycled plastic and come with a lifetime warranty.

-The only minor disadvantage is that they come without a hard protective case.
+The only disadvantage is that they come without a hard protective case.

 100% Speedcraft